sirfonzie/INF2004_LAB6/README.md

 ##  **Code Optimization Techniques**
 In this section, you will delve into essential code optimization techniques.
 Firstly, you will learn about commonly used optimization techniques, such as loop unrolling to reduce loop control overhead, minimizing branching to improve code flow, and optimizing algorithms for enhanced efficiency.
 Secondly, you will be able to apply these optimization principles in practice.
 You'll take a sample program and implement the identified optimizations to boost its performance.
 Finally, you'll employ timing functions to measure and record the program's execution time both before and after optimization.
 This data will allow you to quantitatively assess the effectiveness of the applied optimizations and gain insights into the performance improvements achieved.

-1. Loop Unrolling: Loop unrolling is a technique that reduces the overhead of loop control instructions by executing multiple iterations of a loop in a single iteration.
+**Loop Unrolling:** Loop unrolling is a technique that reduces the overhead of loop control instructions by executing multiple iterations of a loop in a single iteration.

-**Before Optimization:**
+Before Optimization
 ```c
 int sum = 0;
 for (int i = 0; i < 10; i++) {